Terms of Engagement Free Check

 - If we do not succeed in obtaining Redress, you pay us nothing.

-- We charge 33% +VAT at the prevailing VAT rate of 20% (total charge 39.6% incl VAT).
-So, if Redress of £1,000 is awarded, our fees would be £330 plus £66 VAT totalling £396.
-You would receive £604.
-Please note BF's fees are due on the total amount of PPI/Secret Commission Redress prior to HMRC's tax deduction.
+- We charge 33% +VAT (at the prevailing rate) of any Redress offered by your lender, so, if Redress of £1,000 is awarded, our fees would be £330 plus £66 VAT gross £396 so the amount of Redress payable to you before income tax deduction would be £604.

 - Without exception, all invoices must be paid in full within 14 days of receipt of funds.